-Want to discover the rural activities of a community, such as Tùcume, during your trip?
-During your stay in northern Peru, you may want to share a moment with the villagers.
+Want to discover the rural activities in Tucume, a small village on the coast in Northern Peru, during your trip?
+You may want to share a moment with the villagers.

-1st day: Visit of the Pyramids and evening activity with the diáblicos
+1st day of activities in Tucume : Visit of the Pyramids and evening activity with the diáblicos

 Visit of the Pyramids and lunch at the inhabitant